When Intellectual Property Is the ‘Investment’: Arbitrating Against Sovereigns

 For the aggrieved IP owner, resorting to the FET, NT and MFN clauses may be possible in instances where it can be demonstrated, for example, that a domestic company is given preferential treatment in the context of a race to regulatory approvals, or if new and unexpected requirements are imposed by the executive or judiciary for maintaining IP rights.

 As a corollary to a state’s FET obligation, states most often commit to ensure the full protection and security (FPS) of an investment.
 Ordinarily, FPS protections are rolled into a single clause with FET, such as in the UK Model BIT:

-Investments of nationals or companies of each contracting party shall, at all times, be accorded FET and shall enjoy full protection and security in the territory of the other contracting party.
+Investments of nationals or companies of each Contracting Party shall at all times be accorded fair and equitable treatment and shall enjoy full protection and security in the territory of the other Contracting Party.

 Limitations on investment protection in investment treaties

 An IP owner’s ability to resort to ISDS may be limited by (1) the scope of protections contained in the applicable treaty, (2) police powers exercised for the public interest or (3) express exclusions, or a combination of these.

 The first significant limitation on the ability to resort to ISDS by IP owners – or indeed any investor – lies with the scope of the definition of the term ‘investment’ in the applicable treaty.
 Historically, investment treaties have most commonly covered every kind of asset and would include an illustrative, rather than exclusive, list of protected assets.
 In modern treaties, efforts have been made to provide more specificity as to what constitutes an investment, including by inserting requirements such as that there be commitment of capital, expectation of profit and assumption of risk.
 Be that as it may, investment treaties often expressly include IP rights within the scope of the definition of the term ‘investment’ – and if they do not, it is hardly debatable that they should be considered a category of protected intangible assets, barring express exclusion.